-Function FLUSCW has many applications.
-A common one is conditional scoring (score only if within a certain distance from a point, etc.): for instance it is possible to implement a sort of 2-dimensional fluence binning on a plane boundary.
+Another application is conditional scoring (score only if within a certain distance from a point, etc.): for instance it is possible to implement a sort of 2-dimensional fluence binning on a plane boundary.

 Other interesting applications are based on the fact that FLUSCW is called at every boundary crossing, provided that at least one USRBDX detector has been requested.
 Although the function has been designed mainly to weight scored quantities, it can be "cheated" to do all sorts of side things, even not directly connected with scoring.
 Note that the variables in the argument list, with the exception of IJ, LLO and NSURF, are local copies of those used for particle transport, and therefore can be modified to have an effect on scoring, without affecting transport.